odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 familiarise yourself with the types.
 There are hundreds of open types.
 The Type Explorer allows you to explore the types on a server.
 More information can be found in the [Type Explorer User Guide](../../../../guides/react-ui/tex-user-guide.md)

-### Using the type explorer
+### Using the Type Explorer
 * Click on the Type Explorer in the left navigation pane.
-* You will see one server called mds1.
+* You will see one server called **mds1**.
 Click that and you should see:
 ![Tex initial screen](tex-initial-screen.png)

 The screen shows a horizontal tree showing the entity hierarchy.

 * You may want to know more about a particular entity type.
-You do this by setting the focus on that type.
-You can do this by:
+You do this by setting the focus on that type by:
    * clicking a node on the canvas. or
-   * selecting an entity from the dropdown
+   * selecting an entity type from the dropdown
    Once an entity type has focus, it will be coloured blue and its properties will be displayed.
    The properties of an entity type include attributes and its relationships.
 * For this dojo try choosing an entity type - for example Asset.
-Notice you have see the Asset in a neighbourhood view, by changing the view. you should see
+* You can toggle the view to neighbourhood view.
+After changing the view, you should see
   ![Tex asset neighbourhood](asset-neighbourhood-tex.png)
 The neighbourhood view centers around an entity type (in this case Asset) and shows it's possible relationships and the type of the entity at the other end of the relationship.

 There is a checkbox called <code>Enterprise</code>.
-When checked this shows an enterprise view of the types- i.e. the selected servers view of all the types it can see including types from other servers in its [cohorts](../../../../../services/omrs/cohort.md).
+When checked this shows an enterprise view of the types i.e. the selected servers view of all the types it can see, including types from other servers in its [cohorts](../../../../../services/omrs/cohort.md).

-The over time new releases of Egeria deprecate types.
+Over time new releases of Egeria deprecate types.
 The deprecated types can still be used, but in time may be removed.
 Most of the time it is not useful to see the deprecated types.
-It is possible to use tex to explore deprecated types and attributes.
+It is possible to use **Type Explorer** to explore deprecated types and attributes.
 There is a checkbox called <code>Include deprecated types</code> to include deprecated types.
 There is a checkbox called <code>Include deprecated attributes</code> to include deprecated attributes.

 ??? question "Test yourself"
-     * Can I find the attributes of the type GlossaryTerm using the type explorer?
+     * Can I find the attributes of the type GlossaryTerm using the Type Explorer?
      * Can I find the GlossaryTerm description?
      * Why might a GlossaryTerm be useful?
      * Can I find the possible relationships of the type GlossaryTerm using the type explorer?